gkapoor1/htmlmail/README.txt

        complete documentation on its usage.
     2. Theming
        You may choose a theme that will hold your templates from Step 1 above.
-If the [18]Echo module.) is installed, this theme will also be used to wrap your templated text in a webpage.
+If the [18]Echo module is installed, this theme will also be used to wrap your templated text in a webpage.
 You use any one of [19]over 800 themes to style your messages, or [20]create your own for even more power and flexibility.
     3. Post-filtering
        You may choose a text format to be used for filtering email messages after theming.
 This allows you to use any combination of